-The most basic of necessities is to have your maintained well.
-Get it serviced properly; don’t skimp on replacing parts that show above average levels of wear and tear.
-This will help reduce chances of the vehicle breaking down.
+The most basic of necessities is to have your car maintained well.
+Get it serviced regularly and don’t skimp on replacing parts that show above average levels of wear and tear.
+This will help reduce chances of a vehicle breakdown.

-Use lukewarm water to clean all the windows, the wing mirrors, all the light units (headlamps, tail-lamps, fog lamps, etc.) to ensure good visibility.
-Do not use hot water as the difference in temperature may cause glass to crack.
-In areas where snow is common, remove any snow on the roof so that it doesn’t fall and obstruct the view while driving.
+Use lukewarm water to clean all the windows, wing mirrors, all light units (headlights, tail-lights, fog lamps, and others) to ensure good visibility.
+Do not use hot water, as the difference in temperature may cause glass to crack.
+In areas where snowfall is common, remove any snow that may have accumulated on the roof, so that it doesn’t slide onto the windscreen and obstruct the view while driving.

-All the lights, from the headlamps and tail-lamps to the indicators and cabin light, should be in proper working condition.
-The AC unit should also be working well in order to keep the cabin at an acceptable temperature.
-The heater could be vital in keeping you warm in case the car breaks down.
-The wipers should also be checked; blades changed if necessary and the motor serviced in order to keep the windscreen free of snow or debris.
+All the lights – both outside and inside the car – should be kept working normally.
+To keep the cabin at an acceptable temperature, the climate control system should function well.
+The wipers blades should be changed if necessary and its motor serviced to keep the windscreen free of snow or debris.
 An addendum to keeping your wipers working is to have a full tank of the correct mixture of water and washer fluid.

 Inspect the engine

 Cold weather can affect battery performance and create problems while starting the engine.
 Replace the battery if it is old and get all the cables and leads checked.
-The type of engine oil and coolant should also be checked and changed if required as lower temperatures could gum up fluids.
+The engine oil and coolant should also be checked and changed if required, as lower temperatures could gum up fluids.

-Stopping distances can be significantly affected in wet or snowy weather.
-Have the brakes cleaned and serviced.
+Stopping distances can be adversely affected in wet or snowy conditions, so have the brakes cleaned and serviced.
 Check and replace the brake pads if required and clean and grease the brake calipers if needed.

 Monitor the tyres

-Besides making sure that your tyres are in good condition (adequate tread, no cuts or bubbles), make sure your tyres are inflated correctly.
-An overinflated tyre increases the chances of skidding when driving in slippery conditions, while an underinflated one won’t provide adequate grip either.
-Upgrade to winter tyres or use snow chains only if required, otherwise you could unnecessarily damage road surfaces.
-Practice fitting these on the tyres so that you aren’t left guessing when if you need to use them.
+Besides making sure that your tyres are in good condition (with adequate tread and no cuts or bubbles), make sure they are inflated correctly.
+An overinflated tyre increases the chances of skidding when driving in slippery conditions, while an underinflated one won’t provide adequate grip.
+Consider an upgrade to winter tyres or snow tyres, or even the use of snow chains; practice fitting these on the tyres so that you don’t get flustered trying to do it when you really need to use them.